Light to moderate rain likely over country | The Asian Age Online, Bangladesh

-Bangladesh Meteorological Department on Wednesday forecast light to moderate rain or thundershowers accompanied by temporary gusty wind at many places over the country in the next 24 hours ending 9 am on Thursday.
+Bangladesh Meteorological Department on Thursday forecast light to moderate rain or thundershowers accompanied by temporary gusty or squally wind at many places over the country in next 24 hours commencing at 9 am on Thursday.

-“Light to moderate rain or thundershowers accompanied by temporary gusty or squally wind is likely to occur at many places over Chattogram, Barishal and Sylhet divisions and at a few places over Mymensingh, Dhaka and Khulna divisions and at one or two places over Rajshahi and Rangpur divisions with moderately heavy to heavy falls at isolated places over Chattogram and Sylhet divisions,” according to a met office release.
+“Light to moderate rain or thunder showers accompanied by temperature gusty or squally wind is likely to occur at most places over Chattogram and Barishal divisions, at many places over Khulna, Dhaka, Mymensingh and Sylhet divisions and at a few places over Rajshahi and Rangpur divisions with moderately heavy to heavy falls at some places over Khulna, Barishal, Chattogram and Sylhet divisions,” said a Met office bulletin issued in the morning.

-Day and night temperature may remain nearly unchanged over the country, the release said.
+Day temperature may fall (1-2)°c and night temperature may fall slightly over the country, said the bulletin.

-Mild heat wave is sweeping over the regions of Dhaka, Madaripur, Tangail, Feni, Chandpur, Sylhet, Rajshahi, Khulna, Patuakhali and Satkhira and it may continue.
+Mild heat wave is sweeping over Rajshahi, Dinajpur, Nilphamari and Panchagarh and it may abate.

-Country’s maximum temperature was recorded by 36.5 degree Celsius on Tuesday jointly in Dhaka, Mymensingh, Chandpur and Khulna while the lowest one was recorded today by 24.0 degree Celsius in Tangail.
+Country’s maximum temperature on Wednesday was recorded 37 degrees Celsius in Dinajpur while the lowest one today 25.2 degrees Celsius in Srimangal.

-Country’s maximum rainfall for the last twenty-four hours till 6am today was recorded by 41mm at Jashore.

 Leave Your Comments